helensz98/Interactive-Lab-Hub/Final Project/README.md

 The initial speed is 0.5 defined by sleep(0.5) in the while loop.
 Each time all bricks are cleared (len(board) = 0), a 0.05 decrement is given to the speed.

-The most troubling thing is to consider how it bounces when hitting obstacle.
-In general, I want the ball to change y velocity when it hits an obstable from above, change its x velocity with an obstable on the left, etc. However, there are many edge cases to consider.
+The most troubling thing is to consider reasonable physics for the ball to bounce when hitting obstacle.
+In general, I want the ball to reverse y velocity when it hits an obstable from above, reverse its x velocity with an obstable on the left, etc. However, there are many edge cases to consider.

 ![input settings](https://github.com/helensz98/Interactive-Lab-Hub/blob/Spring2021/Final%20Project/setup.png?raw=true)

+In case 1 where the ball hit one of the four corners from the blue vector, it should reverse both x and y velocities and follow the red vector.

+In cases 2 and case 3, the ball is stuck between the ceilling and the brick.
+It flies from the blue vector direction, hits the ceilling and reverse its y velocity.
+However, before it can move it's stoped by the brick on its diagonal, making it bounce back to the celling.
+One way to address this is to let it follow the red vector.

+Similarly, in case 4, the ball is stuck between the wall and the brick, and should follow the red vector to escape the delimma.

+In case 5, we consider which brick to break.
+Usually, the ball breaks any brick on the diagonal of its moving direction, which is brick k.
+However, it does not look like the ball can reach brick k at all: before doing that, it encounters h and j.
+Thus, it makes more sense to break h and j and reverse both x and y velocities.
+I use several boolean variables (up, ur, ll, lr) as well as ball velocity to check whther we should break 1 brick on the diagonal or 2 bricks on the side.

+Cases 6 and 7 show how the ball should behave generally.

 --------- Brick -----------